Welcome to the blog

 Supplementary R DE Visualization

-Occasionally you may wish to reformat and work with expression estimates in R ad hoc.
-Therefore we provide an optional/advanced tutorial on how to visualize your results for R and perform “old school” (non-ballgown, non-DESeq2) visualization of your data.
+Occasionally you may wish to reformat and work with expression estimates in R in an ad hoc way.
+Here, we provide an optional/advanced tutorial on how to visualize your results for R and perform “old school” (non-ballgown, non-DESeq2) visualization of your data.

 In this tutorial you will: